 Fentanyl is a synthetic opioid that brings about many undesirable side effects when it is abused, which include sedation, drowsiness, confusion, nausea, pupillary constriction, and slowed breathing.
 These effects are similar to those experienced when using heroin, although the potency of fentanyl is approximately 50 times stronger than heroin.
 The threat of fentanyl is so real that the Drug Enforcement Administration (DEA) released a document of safety recommendations for first responders, so they know what to do in the presence of fentanyl and how to avoid exposure to the drug.
 Law enforcement officers and first responders are now carrying naloxone, which is an opioid antagonist and will temporarily block opioid receptors, and can reverse the fatal effects of fentanyl.
-Drug and alcohol addiction affects people from all over the state of South Dakota and problems with fentanyl is a dangerous epidemic across the United States.
-In order to properly treat opiate addiction, both detox and therapy should be considered as options.
-Medical detox is the most effective way for opiate addicts to safely withdrawal from opiates such as fentanyl.
+Drug and alcohol addiction affects people from all over the state of South Dakota and problems with fentanyl are a dangerous epidemic across the United States.
+To properly treat opiate addiction, both detox and therapy should be considered options.
+Medical detox is the most effective way for opiate addicts to safely withdraw from opiates such as fentanyl.
 Across the United States, there have been recent increases in prescription opioids being written, which has also led to an increase in overdose deaths.
-Drug rehab centers within South Dakota can help opiate users through any type of difficult addiction.
+Drug rehab centers within SD can help opiate users through any type of difficult addiction.
 Medical detox and therapy will address both the physical and psychological needs of an addict.

 Fentanyl is a dangerous drug responsible for countless overdose deaths in the nation and has contributed to many in the state.
 Much of the fentanyl causing these deaths is non-pharmaceutical, which means it is made illegally.
 This type of fentanyl is made in other countries and smuggled into the United States.
 Unfortunately, the drug is cut into illicit street drugs, such as heroin, cocaine, or methamphetamine.
 Also, it is common for illegal fentanyl to be made to look like illicit pain medication.
 Drugs user are potentially using lethal doses of fentanyl.
 Misusing any type of opioid does lead to drug dependence and addiction.
 Fentanyl detox and rehab treatments in South Dakota provide practical solutions to help addicts and their families.
 When searching for treatment, many families have an assessment done.
 The assessment process does help determine if there is an addiction and what the extent of the drug problem is.
 Also, an evaluation is an excellent way of narrowing down treatment options.